OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 - Public/private vulnerability disclosures (e.g. for 3rd party libraries)
 - Bug bounties

-All defects should be qualified to ensure that the records only contain valid and significant issues.
+Qualify all defects so the records only contain valid and significant issues.
+Consider manageability. void recording duplicate defects, for example, searching  for similar issues.
+Merge duplicates and group similar issues,, particularly if you will handle them in the same way.

-Manageability should be considered.
-Within reason, it should possible to avoid duplicate defects being recorded (i.e. it should be easy to browse/search for similar issues).
-Defects that are duplicates should be merged.
-Issues that are very similar, particularly if they are remediated in the same way, could be grouped together.

-The organisation should use these records to make decisions and resolve vulnerabilities.
-They should be updated when issues are resolved, tracking vulnerabilities over time.
-Security testing should be employed to ensure fixes are effective.
+The organisation uses these records to make decisions and resolve vulnerabilities.
+Update the records when issues are resolved, tracking vulnerabilities over time.
+Employ security testing to ensure fixes are effective.
 Refer to [Verification > Security Testing](../../verification/v-security-testing).

 #### Maturity Questions
 ##### Q 1